Which Roof is Right for Your Climate?

 Home improvement warehouse stores and Web sites tend to sell the same types of roofing in all areas, but roofing needs are not the same in every climate and region.
-If you plan to install your own roof, it's important to know the best options for your region.
-Here are some roof recommendations on which materials to use and which materials to avoid in a variety of climates.
+Whether you plan to install your own DIY roof or hire a roofing contractor for the job, it's important to know the best options for your region.
+Find out which materials to use and which materials to avoid, depending on the climate where you live.

 Metal roofing is an excellent choice in wet areas.
-New metal options are rust-resistant and waterproof.
-The solid metal surface also resists algae growth.
+New metal roof options are rust-resistant and waterproof.
+The solid metal surface also resists algae.
 Hail might dent metal, but hail can damage almost any roof.
-Flat sheets of metal roofing also have more wind resistance than most shingle roofing.
-Hurricane-force winds can blow shingles off the roof.
+Hurricane-force winds (like you’ll encounter in Florida) can blow shingles off the roof, but flat sheets of metal roofing have more wind resistance than most shingle roofing.

 Roofs in the Midwest and other cold areas will lie under heavy piles of snow for months.
-Slate and tile roofing is very heavy, which shouldn't prevent you from using these upscale options.
-Just keep in mind that your roof will require extra reinforcement for both the roofing material and piles of heavy snow.
+Both slate and tile roofs are very heavy, which shouldn't prevent you from using these upscale options, however.
+Just keep in mind that your roof will require extra reinforcement to support both the roofing material and piles of heavy snow.

 In summary, metal roofing may be the best option for wet and humid areas, tile is ideal in the desert and shingles are a good idea in regions with harsh winters.
-Still, consider factors like house style and roofing costs to determine whether the "best option" is the best option for your home.
+Still, consider factors like house style and roofing costs, as well, to determine whether the "best option" is really the best option for your home.